Make your website more accessible for a diverse range of visitors such as those using screen readers, magnifiers, etc.

 What is the user experience like?

-By default, the Skip Navigation element inherits the color setting from Global Design > Global Colors > Spot colors > Primary Spot color 3.
+By default, the Skip to content element inherits the color setting from Global Design > Global Colors > Spot colors > Primary Spot color 3.

 Enabling Focus indication